richim96/folder-sync/README.md

 One-way, periodical synchroniser for two folders.

 - The synchronisation maintains a full, identical copy of the source folder at the replica folder.
-- File creation/copying/removal operations are logged to a third file and to the console.
+- File creation/copying/removal operations are logged to a file and to the console.
-- Folder paths, synchronization interval, and log file path can be provided via CLI.
+- Folder paths, synchronisation interval, and log file path can be provided via CLI.

 ## 1. Dependencies
-Dependencies and venvs are managed with PDM.
-If you are unfamiliar with this tool, please refer to the [official documentation](https://pdm.fming.dev/).
+Dependencies and venvs are managed with [PDM] (https://pdm.fming.dev/).

-To install all the required dependencies, run:
+To install the required dependencies, run:

 ```bash
 pdm install